Three-Factor ART ANOVA

 Figure 2 – Three-Factor ANOVA on ART data for factor A

 We see from the figure that factor A is not significant.
-We can ignore all the output except that associated with factor A. We can next perform similar analyses for the other factors.
+We can ignore all the output except that associated with factor A. Finally, we can next perform similar analyses for the other factors.

 References